 However, the above QVI is ill-behaved.
-Every function $u$ is a subsolution to this QVI since
+Every function ${U}$ is a subsolution to this QVI since

 This is a common for singular control problems.
-The main approach is to replace this intervention part of the QVI by a better behaved expression involving the derivative of $u$.
+The main approach is to replace this intervention part of the QVI by a better behaved expression involving the derivative of ${U}$.
 The tools needed for this are provided by the following key lemma.

-The lemma characterises the optimality of a function with respect to jumps of the measure flow $u\mapsto m_u$ in terms of the linear derivative.
-A similar result has already been obtained by \autocite{talbi2021dynamic} and used in \autocite{talbi2022viscosity} for a mean-field optimal stopping problem.
-Using similar arguments as in \autocite{talbi2021dynamic} the following lemma extends the previously obtained results by allowing for jump costs that may depend on the connecting path.
+The lemma characterises the optimality of a function with respect to jumps of the measure flow ${s}\mapsto m_{{s}}$ in terms of the linear derivative.
+A similar result has already been obtained by \cite{talbi2021dynamic} and used in \cite{talbi2022viscosity} for a mean-field optimal stopping problem.
+Using similar arguments as in \cite{talbi2021dynamic} the following lemma extends the previously obtained results by allowing for jump costs that may depend on the connecting path.

-\begin{lemma} Let $u\in C_2^{1,2}$ and $t\in [0,T]$.
+\begin{lemma} Let ${U}\in C_2^{1,2}$ and $t\in [0,T]$.
 Assume that for all $m\in \c P_2$ we have that

 Then it also holds for all $m\in\c P_2$ that

 \end{lemma}

 \begin{proof} Let us denote for every $m\in \c P_2$ the set of points, for which the claim \eqref{eq key lemma derivative inequality} does not hold, by